Updated February 7, 2019

 The female gives birth to three or four babies inside the burrow.
 The babies are called pups and weigh about five ounces when born.

-What Otters in Kentucky Eat?
+What DO Otters Eat?

 Otters are predators and carnivores and hunt for prey.
-The eat fish, amphibians such as frogs and salamanders, as well as mussels and turtles.
+The eat fish, crayfish, amphibians such as frogs and salamanders, as well as mussels and turtles.
 They will occasionally eat small mammals and birds such as baby rabbits or young ducklings.

 A recent study, conducted by Dr. Michael Lacki of the University of Kentucky , found that otters ate predominately fish and crayfish.
 This study reflects a winter diet.
 The most common fish species were, crappie, sunfish and black bass.
 Suckers, minnows and shad were also consumed.